-The "Area of the Oral Cavity and Tooth Anatomy" reporting guide posted on ADA.org recommends that both tooth number and surface(s) be documented when the D1355 procedure is delivered.
+The "Area of the Oral Cavity and Tooth Anatomy" reporting guide posted online at ADA Dental Claim Form | American Dental Association recommends that both tooth number and surface(s) be documented when the D1355 procedure is delivered.

 7. May more than one tooth receive the D1355 procedure on the same date of service?